Interbotix/interbotix_ros_toolboxes/interbotix_common_toolbox/interbotix_gravity_compensation/README.md

     # current unit (A): how much current command is needed to produce 1 Amp of current
     current_unit: 0.00269
     # no load current (A): the maximum no load current applied when motor_assist == 1
-    # It should be as large as possible without the joint accelerating by itself
+    # should be as large as possible without the joint accelerating by itself
-    no_load_current: 0.1
+    no_load_current: 0.0
+    # kinetic friction (Nm/Nm): the kinetic friction coefficient
+    # should be tuned so that the friction is uniform over the entire joint range
+    kinetic_friction_coefficient: 0.0
+    # static friction coefficient (Nm/Nm): the static friction coefficient
+    # affects the amplitude of the dithering motion
+    static_friction_coefficient: 0.0
+    # dither speed (rad/s): the speed under which the joint dithers
+    dither_speed: 0.0

   shoulder:
     torque_constant: 1.793
     current_unit: 0.00269
     no_load_current: 0.0
+    kinetic_friction_coefficient: 0.1
+    static_friction_coefficient: 0.4
+    dither_speed: 0.5

   elbow:
     torque_constant: 1.793
     current_unit: 0.00269
     no_load_current: 0.0
+    kinetic_friction_coefficient: 0.1
+    static_friction_coefficient: 0.6
+    dither_speed: 0.5

   forearm_roll:
     torque_constant: 0.897
     current_unit: 0.00269
-    no_load_current: 0.1
+    no_load_current: 0.2
+    kinetic_friction_coefficient: 0.0
+    static_friction_coefficient: 0.0
+    dither_speed: 0.0

   wrist_angle:
     torque_constant: 0.897
     current_unit: 0.00269
-    no_load_current: 0.0
+    no_load_current: 0.1
+    kinetic_friction_coefficient: 0.1
+    static_friction_coefficient: 0.4
+    dither_speed: 0.5

   wrist_rotate:
     torque_constant: 0.897
     current_unit: 0.00269
-    no_load_current: 0.1
+    no_load_current: 0.2

-# Joints specified here but not in motor_assist or motor_specs
-# do not support the current control mode
-joint_names:
-  [waist, shoulder, elbow, forearm_roll, wrist_angle, wrist_rotate, gripper]
+    kinetic_friction_coefficient: 0.0
+    static_friction_coefficient: 0.0
+    dither_speed: 0.0

 ```